Test your knowledge

 2.

-Which of the following descriptions of an investment is a telephone scammer most likely to use?
+Which of the following job offers is most likely a work-at-home scam?

 Choose wisely.
 There is only one correct answer.